March 5, 2021

 - With digital as the main way to access education and information during an international crisis, who are we leaving out?

 It is through this lens that we are framing the next phases of Smithsonian Open Access.
-The Smithsonian is rich in experts and resources related to marginalized communities across the U.S. With our cultural centers and new newly legislated National Women’s History Museum and National Museum of the American Latino, we can enhance the data across our nineteen museums, libraries, and archives with new stories of marginalized communities.
+The Smithsonian is rich in experts and resources related to marginalized communities across the U.S. With our cultural centers and new newly legislated Smithsonian American Women’s History Museum and National Museum of the American Latino, we can enhance the data across our nineteen museums, libraries, and archives with new stories of marginalized communities.
 We can frame dated language and stereotypes found in our data with educational material to increase our understanding of cultures and race.
 We can also work with community stakeholders to refine our Open Access Values Statement and how that translates into the Smithsonian’s operations and workflows around digitized collections.

 This is not something that will happen in a year and ‘best practices’ we define today will likely be outdated shortly thereafter, however it is critical that we increase and diffuse resources that represent multiple people and experiences.
 The challenge for us now is to make ‘open’ also equitable.